-This program is a self-contained class program offered solely by RDSB and in partnership with The Child & Family Centre for students identified with behavioural challenges.
+This program is a self-contained class program offered solely by RDSB and in partnership with Noojmowin Teg Health Centre for students identified with mental health challenges.
 The placement in these programs is short term with a goal of reintegration into the regular program.
 The focus is placed on developing appropriate social, emotional, and adaptive skills, with an additional focus on literacy and numeracy.